SEAFARERS CERTIFICATION – DEFINITIONS / STCW;

 b) Education & Training: have completed approved education and training and meet the standard of competence specified in section A-II/2 of the STCW Code for masters and chief mates on ships of 3,000 gross tonnage or more.

-Chief mates on ships of 500 — 3,000 gross tonnage must
+Chief mates on ships of 500 — 3,000 gross tonnage must:

-Education & training
+Education & training | Seafarers Certification

 Have completed a period of approved education and training and meet the standard of competence specified in section A- II/2 of the STCW Code for masters and chief mates on ships of between 500 and 3,000 gross tonnage.